Counting subgraphs in fftp graphs with symmetry: Introduction

 The set $Z$ has {\it $\cte$-bounded projections} if for every $u,v\in V\ga$ with $\d(u,v)=1$ the diameter of $\pi_Z(u)\cup \pi_Z(v)$ is bounded above by $\cte$. \end{defn}

-Note $\cte$-bounded projections implies $\cte$-fellow projections, and that any finite subgraph $Z$ have both properties.
+Note that $\cte$-bounded projections implies $\cte$-fellow projections, and that any finite subgraph $Z$ has both properties.
 We will see other examples with these properties in Section \ref{sec:ex}, including quasi-convex subgraphs of hyperbolic graphs, parabolic subgroups of relatively hyperbolic groups, parabolic subgroups of raags and standard parabolic subgroups of Coxeter groups.